underscoreio/shapeless-guide/src/pages/generic/products.md

 The message we get here isn't very helpful.
 All the compiler knows is
-it tried a lot of implicit resolution rules and couldn't make them work.
+it tried a lot of combinations of implicits and couldn't make them work.
 It has no idea which combination came closest to the desired result, so it can't tell us where the source(s) of failure lie.